 Uncertain ceasefire in Iran

-After five weeks of war, the US and Iran agreed to a two-week ceasefire on April 8.
+After five weeks of war, the US and Iran on April 8 agreed to a two-week ceasefire brokered by Pakistan.
 Its basic details, however, and to what extent it will be implemented, are surrounded by uncertainty.
 A main sticking point is the question of whether Lebanon was included in the deal.
 Iranian and Pakistani officials are insisting it was, but the US and Israel say that it wasn't.
-Meanwhile, Israel is continuing to carry out devastating attacks on Beirut and other parts of Lebanon.
+Meanwhile, Israel has continued to carry out devastating attacks on Beirut and other parts of Lebanon.

-Israel’s position on the question of whether Lebanon was part of the US-Iran ceasefire was made painfully clear on April 8, as Israel unleashed a massive series of attacks on Beirut and throughout the country.
+Israel's position on the question of whether Lebanon was part of the US-Iran ceasefire was made painfully clear on April 8, as Israel unleashed a massive series of attacks on Beirut and throughout the country.
 Many of the strikes targeted densely-populated civilian neighborhoods, killing at least 303 people, by the latest count.
-Hospitals were struggling to deal with the influx of casualties, already working on power supplied by generators and with supplies dwindling.
+Hospitals now struggling to deal with the influx of casualties were already working on power supplied by emergency generators, with supplies dwindling.

 From The New Humanitarian, April 10